oduprogrammer16/CredentialManager/README.md

 # CredentialManager
-Used for managing credentials for APIs
+* Used for managing credentials for APIs
+* This is a work in progress and has limited capabilities for managing credentials.
+* Currently designed to work with the tweepy api.
+* Stay Posted for updates as functionallity added.

+##  Setup.py file soon to come

+# Source Code
+* Source code is located in src
+* To See how it works, run demoCredentials.py